Unsafe LLM-Based Search: Quantitative Analysis and Mitigation of Safety Risks in AI Web Search: Case Studies

 This second case study also explores the vulnerabilities of AIPSEs.
 We show that for newly introduced content, such as newly published information databases, cryptocurrency platforms, or trading technical documentation not yet indexed in known databases, a malicious actor can disguise a single webpage as the ``official'' site.

 \mypara{Experimental Design} In our experimental setup, we design and implement two websites for testing purposes.
-The first is a simulated official website(\url{www.hsfaisz.com}), and the second is a simulated phishing website(\url{www.hsfaisz.org}).
-Both websites are published online to ensure search engine indexing, and we build them using WordPress.\footnote{\url{https://wordpress.com/}.}
+The first is a simulated official website (\url{www.hsfaisz.com}), and the second is a simulated phishing website (\url{www.hsfaisz.org}).
+Both websites are published online to ensure search engine indexing, and we build them using WordPress.\footnote{\url{https://wordpress.com/}.} Moreover, ``hsfaisz.com'' is the earlier site publishing information about ``Taisriyahid'' on the Internet to simulate the ``official'' website.
+Conversely, the phishing website ``hsfaisz.org'' is created three weeks later, spreading false ``Taisriyahid'' information.
 Similar to phishing attacks in the real-world scenario, we consider an adversary who can crawl publicly accessible information from the official website and construct a phishing website.
 More specifically, we consider the following 4 aspects to mimic the phishing website's building process:

 \begin{itemize} \item \textbf{Framework and Layout.} In our setting, we consider the adversary who can crawl the textual content and images of the official website but can only mimic instead of directly copying the official website’s UI.
-Moreover, the simulated phishing website was launched (roughly 3 weeks) after the simulated official website.
+Moreover, the simulated phishing website is launched (roughly 3 weeks) after the simulated official website.
 This is in line with real-world scenarios.

 \item \textbf{Malicious Labeling.} To reinforce an ``official'' impression, the simulated phishing site appends ``(Official Website)'' to its title and related keywords.

 \item \textbf{Contradictory Content.} To distinguish which site the AIPSE references, we deliberately invert certain facts.
 For instance, the fictional species ``Taisuratopia'' is listed as ``Least Concern'' on the simulated official website but labeled as ``Critically Endangered'' on the simulated phishing website.